3ln1c0/nicomultitool/README.md

 1. Downoload the .zip file in the releases page.
 2. Unzip the multitool.zip file
 3. Run !main.bat (Ignore other files)

+If the executable files do not open, it may be due to Windows antivirus.
+You must run the .exe files in their respective folders to be able to run them from the Multitool.
+You can also turn off alerts.

 # Credits
  - SoftEther VPN (https://www.softether.org)